Frequently Asked Questions

 A: Two separate organizations.
 Friends was the first to be created, an informal group mostly intended to collect information and to organize people.
 Friends is an unincorporated trust.
 When the need to sue became clear, the Monument Fund, Inc. was incorporated as a 501(c)(3) nonprofit.
 The Monument Fund offers a tax deduction for donations to support the litigation, while the Trust cannot.
 But The Monument Fund, Inc. as a 501(c)(3) cannot engage in political action; cannot for instance, lobby.
 The Trust can.

 Q: You can't speak about the litigation at all?

 A: We're one of the plaintiffs, and we signed an agreement that muzzles us.
-And that's a good thing: the lawyers want to avoid having this turn into a political circus.
-They want to try the case in court.
-But we are posting summaries of what is going on, on our news blog.
+And that's a good thing: the lawyers want to try the case in court, rather than in the media.
+We post summaries of the lawsuit on our news blog.
 Click on "news" at the top of the page.